JWST Small Grid Dither Technique

 Bold italics style indicates words that are also parameters or buttons in software tools like the APT and ETC. Similarly, a bold style represents menu items and panels.

 Use of SGD data in the data processing

-For observational sequences that include SGD data on the reference star, there are two possible processing algorithms to derive an improved PSF reference model for subtracting the residuals in the science image.
-The two options are known as KLIP (Karhunen-Lo`eve image projection) or LOCI (locally optimized combination of images).
+For observational sequences that include SGD data on the reference star, there are 2 possible processing algorithms to derive an improved PSF reference model for subtracting the residuals in the science image.
+They are KLIP (Karhunen-Lo`eve image projection) and LOCI (locally optimized combination of images).
 Initially, the pipeline will use the KLIP algorithm as part of standard processing.
 These algorithms use the small variations in the PSF speckle pattern from each SGD step to produce a model PSF that best matches the speckle pattern in the science target observation.

 Lafrenière, D., et al.,